jess-wakelin/jess-wakelin.github.io/README.md

 ## Todo list

-1. alter "CONTACT ME" section
+1. ~~alter "CONTACT ME" section~~
-    - the section doesn't work as it seems
+    - ~~the section doesn't work as it seems~~
-    - the contact form is an illusion for the purpose of the assignment, this projects original goal
+    - ~~the contact form is an illusion for the purpose of the assignment, this projects original goal~~
-    - replace the form with more prominent socials and email
+    - ~~replace the form with more prominent socials and email~~
+    - done with flexbox, try with bootstrap styles?

 1. ~~update experience section~~
     - ~~include new skills and education~~